playingoDEERUX/growbrewproxy/README.md

 # Pictures/GIFs:
 https://gyazo.com/8093ffccfa65574be9105bb081a0c7c5

-# Tested with Visual Studio 2017
+# Tested with Visual Studio 2017 and 2019

 Credits to moien007 for ENet.Managed and kernys for Kernys.Bson